zuozhenggh/learning-library/ospa-library/security/datasafe/datasafe.md

 ## STEP 2: Database Audit Trail in Data Safe

-1. Use your SSO credentials to login to the OCI console.
+1. Use your credentials to login to the OCI console.

 ![](images/luna_credentials_3.png)